nerevu/cachebust-brunch/README.md

 _Note: if you're using [gzip-brunch][] make sure fingerprinter-brunch is listed before gzip-brunch in the dependency list of your package.json_

-By default fingerprinter-brunch will process generated files with extension '.js' and '.css'.

 Options
 -------